 - In very dry climates, add moisture using a small, open water container for natural evaporation (avoid humidifiers).

-- If you’re struggling to maintain the right humidity in your wine cellar, see our detailed tips in Wine Cellar Humidity Fix.
+- If you’re struggling to maintain the right humidity in your wine cellar, see our detailed tips in this guide to fixing wine cellar humidity problems.

 -